 Disclosure: This post has links to 3rd party websites, so I may get a commission if you buy through those links.
 Survival Sullivan is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclosure for more.

 Other weapons that can be used for blunt force are hammers, toolboxes and just about anything hard or heavy enough.
 A screwdriver, saw and anything sharp can be used for stabbing.
-Umbrellas make great distraction and blunt force weapons.
+Umbrellas are blunt force weapons and make a great distraction.

 A lollipop is also a very likely weapon.
 If you put the head of the candy in your palm and wrap your hands around it, letting the stick poke in the middle of your fingers, you get a dangerous weapon for stabbing.
 Aim for the eyes and make your lollipop count.